Hurricane Fiona blasts Turks and Caicos Islands as a Category 3 storm - NewsBreak

 Hurricane Fiona blasted the Turks and Caicos Islands on Tuesday as a Category 3 storm after devastating Puerto Rico , where most people remained without electricity or running water.
 Hurricane conditions slammed Grand Turk, the small British territory's capital island, on Tuesday morning after the government imposed a curfew and urged people to flee flood-prone areas.

+The U.S. National Hurricane Center said parts of the Dominican Republic and Turks and Caicos would experience "life-threatening" flooding Tuesday.
+Storm surge could raise water levels in the British territory by as much as 5 to 8 feet above normal, the hurricane center said.

-By Tuesday evening, according to the U.S. National Hurricane Center (NHC), the storm was centered about 50 miles north of North Caicos Island, with hurricane-force winds extending up to 35 miles from the center and tropical-storm-force winds extending up to 150 miles.
-The storm was moving in a north-northwest direction at about 8 mph.
+By Tuesday afternoon, the storm was centered about 30 miles north-northeast from North Caicos Island, with hurricane-force winds extending up to 30 miles from the center and tropical-storm force winds extending up to 150 miles.

-Turks and Caicos will continue to see "heavy rains" throughout the evening hours with "life-threatening flooding," the NHC said.

-Puerto Rico and the Dominican Republic could see another 1 to 2 inches of rain from Fiona, the NHC forecasted, bringing the potential for even more flooding.
-In total, parts of Puerto Rico could receive as much as 35 inches of rain from the storm, while some portions of the Dominican Republic could see 20 inches.

 "Storms are unpredictable," Premier Washington Misick said in a statement from London, where he was attending the funeral of Queen Elizabeth II .
 "You must therefore take every precaution to ensure your safety."